Starship Troopers: 1997 film

 The film rights to the novel were licensed in the 1990s, several years after Heinlein's death.
 The project was originally entitled Bug Hunt at Outpost Nine, and had been in production before the producers bought the rights to Starship Troopers.
 The film was directed by Paul Verhoeven (who found the book too boring to finish), and released in 1997.
 The screenplay, by Ed Neumeier, shared character names and some plot details with the novel.
 The film contained several elements that differed from the book, including a military that is completely integrated with respect to sex.
 It had the stated intention of treating its material in an ironic or sarcastic manner, to undermine the political ideology of the novel.
 The mechanized suits that featured prominently in the novel were absent from the film, due to budget constraints.

-The film utilized fascist imagery throughout, including portraying the Terran Federation's personnel wearing uniforms strongly reminiscent of those worn by the SS, the Nazi paramilitary.
+The film used fascist imagery throughout, including portraying the Terran Federation's personnel wearing uniforms strongly reminiscent of those worn by the SS, the Nazi paramilitary.
 Verhoeven stated in 1997 that the first scene of the film – an advertisement for the Mobile Infantry – was adapted shot-for-shot from a scene in Leni Riefenstahl's Triumph of the Will (1935), specifically an outdoor rally for the Reichsarbeitsdienst.
 Other references to Nazism include the Albert Speer-style architecture and the propagandistic dialogue ("Violence is the supreme authority!").
 According to Verhoeven, the references to Nazism reflected his own experience in the Nazi-occupied Netherlands during World War II.

 The film reignited the debate over the nature of the Terran society in Heinlein's world, and several critics accused Verhoeven of creating a fascist universe.
 Others, and Verhoeven himself, have stated that the film was intended to be ironic, and to critique fascism.
 The film has also been described as criticizing the jingoism of US foreign policy, the military industrial complex, and the society in the film, which elevates violence over sensitivity.
 It received several negative critical reviews, reviewers suggesting that it was unsophisticated and targeted a juvenile audience, although some scholars and critics have also supported its description as satirical.
 The absence of the powered armor technology drew criticism from fans.
 The success of the film's endeavor to critique the ideology of the novel has been disputed.

-Four sequels, Starship Troopers 2: Hero of the Federation (2004), Starship Troopers 3: Marauder (2008), Starship Troopers: Invasion (2012) and Starship Troopers: Traitor of Mars (2017) were released as straight-to-DVD films, respectively.
+Four sequels, Starship Troopers 2: Hero of the Federation (2004), Starship Troopers 3: Marauder (2008), Starship Troopers: Invasion (2012) and Starship Troopers: Traitor of Mars (2017) were released as straight-to-DVD films.
 In December 2011, Neal H. Moritz, producer of films such as the Fast & Furious series and I Am Legend, announced plans for a remake of the film that he claims will be more faithful to the source material.
 In 2016 Mark Swift and Damian Shannon were reported to be writing the film.
-Commentators have suggested that a reboot would be as controversial as the original book.